 Catholic Recipe: Lebanese Potato and Beef Stew With a Side of Rice

-Lebanese Potato and Beef Stew is a common traditional dish that is served with a side of rice.
+Lebanese Potato and Beef Stew is a common traditional dish that is served with a side of rice from Lebanon.
 A Potato and Beef Stew which can be called “Yakhnet Batata”… I guess… “Yakhneh” is a typical word used for stews, in general, and “Batata” is potato.
 And the reason I said “I guess” is because the name varies depending on whom you ask.
 Some folks call it simply “Batata ma Lahme w Riz” which simply translates to Potatoes with Meat and Rice… (Mama's Lebanese Kitchen)

 In a deep cooking pot, saute/fry the meat in the ghee/butter on medium heat with a bit of salt for about 8-10 minutes or until medium-well cooked.